01 of 09

 Free Cartoon Drawing from the Animation Academy in California Adventure

 In California Adventure, you can take a cartoon drawing class in the Animation Academy.
 Each visitor gets a sheet of paper and a pencil - and drawing lessons for a favorite Disney character.
 If you make a nice, big one and carry it home safely, it makes a great souvenir to hang on the wall.

 - If you really want to make a take-home souvenir out of your drawing, bring a tube to roll it up into - even an empty paper towel roll will help.

 - Don't make a tiny little drawing on a big sheet of paper.
 Instead, follow your teacher's lead and fill the same amount of the paper as they do.

 You Can Get Free Pins at Disneyland and California Adventure

-This is the first thing I mention when I get into a conversation with someone at Disneyland: "Did you know you can get a free button?"
-At City City Hall in Disneyland and the Chamber of Commerce in California Adventure, all you have to do is stroll up and ask for one.
+At City City Hall in Disneyland and the Chamber of Commerce in California Adventure, all you have to do is stroll up and ask for a free button to get one.

 Among the buttons you can get are First Time Visitor and Birthday versions.
 They also have a selection of buttons to celebrate all the stages of married life: engagements, getting married and anniversaries.
 Or just to celebrate in general.